 Apply Euler's Formula

 Euler's formula is a powerful tool for verifying your answer.
 If you know the number of faces and vertices, you can use the formula to calculate the number of edges.
-This provides a mathematical check to ensure that your counting is accurate.
+This provides a mathematical check to check that your counting is accurate.
 Understanding Euler's formula can also deepen your understanding of the relationship between faces, vertices, and edges in any polyhedron.

 Practice with Other Shapes